Search for Mexico quake survivors enters day 4, some success

 Mexico’s federal police said several people were lifted out of the debris of two buildings Thursday.
 Rescuers removed or broke through slabs until they found cracks that allowed workers to wiggle through to reach the victims, then lift them to safety.
 The city government said 60 people in all had been rescued since the quake hit at midday Tuesday.

-Still, with the hours passing, fewer of the living were being found, and the official death toll rose to 273 in Mexico City and several nearby states, with 137 in the capital.
+Still, with the hours passing, fewer of the living were being found, and the official death toll rose to 286, with more than half, 148, in the capital.
+National Civil Defense chief Luis Felipe Puente tweeted early Friday that there were also 73 deaths in the state of Morelos, 45 in Puebla, 13 in Mexico, six in Guerrero and one in Oaxaca.

 The time was nearing when rescuers would be replaced by bulldozers to clear rubble, but officials went to great pains to say it was still a rescue operation.